Table of Contents

 - Radiation treatment for cancer

-Furthermore, another important, noninfectious cause of acute bronchitis is the so-called congestive bronchitis resulting from advanced left ventricular insufficiency.
+Another important noninfectious cause of acute bronchitis is so-called congestive bronchitis, which results from advanced left ventricular insufficiency.

 Progression of Acute Bronchitis